bor0/gidti/manuscript/chapter4.md

 ### 4.1.9.
 Implicit parameters

 Implicit parameters (arguments) allow us to bring values from the type level to the program level.
-At the program level, by using curly braces we allow them to be used in the body of the function.
+At the program level, by using curly braces we allow them to be used in the definition of the function.
 Let's take a look at the following example, which uses our dependent type `MyVect` that we defined earlier:

 ```
 lengthMyVect : MyVect n -> Nat
 lengthMyVect { n = k } list = k
 ```

-In this case, we've defined a function `lengthMyVect` that takes a `MyVect` and returns a natural number.
-The value `n` in the body of the function will be the same as the value of `n` at the type level.
+In this case, we defined a function `lengthMyVect` that takes a `MyVect` and returns a natural number.
+The value `n` in the definition of the function will be the same as the value of `n` at the type level.
 They are called implicit parameters because the caller of this function needn't pass these parameters.
-In the function body we define implicit parameters with curly braces and we also need to specify the list parameter which is of type `MyVect n` to pattern match against it.
+In the function definition we define implicit parameters with curly braces and we also need to specify the list parameter which is of type `MyVect n` to pattern match against it.
 But, note how we don't refer to the list parameter in the computation part of this function and instead we can use an underscore (which represents an unused parameter) to get to:

 ```
 lengthMyVect : MyVect n -> Nat